-- With regards to species identification, t was recognized that it is difficult for captains to distinguish if the bigeye percentage of the set was 2 percent or 8 %. - o As a result of improved on-board and port sampling, it is now generally understood that logbooks have been underestimating bigeye tuna. - o Logbook reports of bigeye tuna catch appear to be more accurate the further east the fishing is due to bigeye tuna comprising a higher percentage of the catch. - It was recognized that canneries also have accuracy issues with statistical reporting small bigeye tuna is often unsorted and mixed with small skipjack and yellowfin. - o It was reported that historically this has been the case, but in recent years there are more incentives for canneries to segregate species at small sizes. - The SPC with assistance from ISSF, will soon initiate a project to fully document the cannery sorting processes to better understand the utility of cannery statistics. - A view was expressed that the reason there has not been a change in the percentage of bigeye tuna coming into Thailand is because the purse seine catch of bigeye tuna in the WCPO has been increasing, which have served to keep the percentage stable over time - It was confirmed that some purse seine vessels are conducting ultralow freezing (-60 degrees Celsius) of large yellowfin and bigeye tuna Japan sashimi markets. - It was acknowledged that due weak market demands for blended bigeye products, there appears to be a growing amount bigeye tuna loins and raw material in cold storage in China and Thailand, and so as to get rid of the fish, markets are being developed for this bigeye. - A view was reiterated that there appears to be potential to release small bigeye tuna alive that swim to surface of the school in the net, but questioned if this practice would be in violation of the full catch retention requirement. - o It was clarified that such releases would be dependent on national law implementing the full catch retention policy, but the WCPFC measure allows for the release of fish prior to 50% of pursing operation.
+- With regards to species identification, it was recognized that it is difficult for captains to distinguish the percentage of bigeye in a set when the bigeye comprise a relatively small proportional of the total catch. - As a result of improved on-board and port sampling, it is now generally understood that logbooks have been underestimating bigeye tuna. - Logbook reports of bigeye tuna catch appear to be more accurate the further east the fishing is due to bigeye tuna comprising a higher percentage of the catch. - It was recognized that canneries also have accuracy issues with statistical reporting small bigeye tuna, because it is often unsorted and mixed with small skipjack and yellowfin. - It was reported that historically this has been the case, but in recent years there are more incentives for canneries to segregate species at small sizes. - The SPC, with assistance from ISSF, will soon initiate a project to fully document the cannery sorting processes to better understand the utility of cannery statistics. - A view was expressed that the reason there has not been a change in the percentage of bigeye tuna coming into Thailand is because the purse seine catch of bigeye tuna in the WCPO has been increasing, which has served to keep the percentage stable over time. - It was confirmed that some purse seine vessels are conducting ultralow freezing (-60 degrees Celsius) of large yellowfin and bigeye tuna for Japan sashimi markets. - It was acknowledged that due to weak market demands for blended bigeye products, there appears to be a growing amount of bigeye tuna loins and raw material in cold storage in China and Thailand, and so as to get rid of the fish, markets are being developed for this bigeye. - A view was reiterated that there appears to be potential to release small bigeye tuna alive that swim to the surface of the school in the net, but questioned if this practice would be in violation of the full catch retention requirement. - It was clarified that such releases would be dependent on national law implementing the full catch retention policy, but the WCPFC measure allows for the release of fish prior to 50% of pursing operation.